Startups and Venture are the Most Competitive Game

 He wasn’t wrong.

-The subtext is that in Silicon Valley people love pretending.
-Pretending that they are changing the world.
-Pretending they all know each other more intimately than the rest of us know those in our circles.
-Pretending that everyone is close friends.
+The subtext is that in Silicon Valley, people love pretending.
+They pretend they are changing the world, that they all know each other more intimately than the rest of us know those in our circles, and that everyone is close friends.
 In reality, the environment is as competitive as Wall Street, if not more so.

 I'm still amused at the pretense in startups about what it is supposedly like versus what it is actually like.